 This is a REQUIRED element for discrete files transport type.
 It contains information of an Application Content in the AA.
-The details of TransportedDataType are explained later.
+The details of TransportedDataType are explained in Section 5.2.

 /ari:Create/ari:AA/ari:Content/@pathname

 This is a REQUIRED attribute for discrete files transport type.
 It specifies the path of the Application Content described in the AAD.
 This attribute is for specifying which Application Content the ari:Content element is describing.